AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ## Pre-requisites {#prerequisites}

-As a developer you have to create a trial account on Prime, so that you can have full access to all the roles within that account.
+As a developer you have to create a trial account on Learning Manager, so that you can have full access to all the roles within that account.
 To be able to write an application, a developer has to create some users and courses and get the account to a reasonable state so that the application being developed can have access to some sample data.

 ## Create client id and secret {#createclientidandsecret}